 🏫 School and university work

 Essays, dissertations, presentations.
-Years of academic effort that deserves a permanent home.
+Years of academic effort that deserves a durable home.

 🏠 Family records

 Birth documents, land papers, family letters, scanned photographs of the elderly.
-The memory of your family preserved permanently.
+The memory of your family prepared for long-term preservation.

 One document